nikic/nikic.github.com/_posts/2021-10-13-How-opcache-works.markdown

 The inheritance cache stores the linked inheritance result for a given set of dependencies.
 When inheritance is requested at run-time, the class name dependencies are resolved into class entries and if a cache entry for this set of dependencies already exists, it is used.
 While dependencies *can* differ between requests, in practice they will usually be the same, so inheritance only needs to be performed once.

 If no cache entry exists, the unlinked class is copied from SHM into mutable per-process memory and the inheritance process is performed on it (in-place).
-The result is persisted into the inheritance cache using essentially the normal persistence process, together with the depedencies for which this cache entry is valid.
+The result is persisted into the inheritance cache using essentially the normal persistence process, together with the dependencies for which this cache entry is valid.

 ## Preloading